MickDragonYT/minecraft-server/README.md

           mountPath: /backups
         # Add other volume mounts as necessary
 ```
+There's risk with this backup script because it's storing it in the pod / cluster so if the pod goes down then you'll also lose your backup.
+That's why it's important to have either cloud backup or local backup.
+Please note that's important!

 ##### Copying the backup file manually
 If you wanna run backup manually using command, you can do that.
 First of you wanna run command `PWD` to know what file you're using.
 Then try to locate you backup file using same method.